Sennen Cove

 Sennen Cove (Porthsenan) is a small coastal village in the parish of Sennen in Cornwall, England, United Kingdom.
 According to the Penwith District Council, the population of this settlement was estimated at 180 persons in 2000.
 The South West Coast Path passes through Sennen Cove.

 Geography

+Aerial view of Sennen Harbour in Cornwall, UK.

 The village of Sennen Cove overlooks the southern end of Whitesand Bay.
 There is not a cove in the usual geological sense.
 The village (as distinct from Sennen Churchtown), is on a spur road which joins the A30 trunk road about two miles (3 km) from Land's End.
 Thus it is the first village from Land's End along the north coast.
 The road descends gently for about 300 yards and then steeply for another 300 yards to the village which lies above the beach.
 The beach extends further north along Whitesand Bay.
 There are a few dozen houses built primarily of granite and some of concrete, arranged mainly in terraces, typical of many of the villages in Cornwall.
 Several submarine telecommunications cables reach land at Sennen Cove and are connected via landlines to the cable terminating equipment at Skewjack together with others from Porthcurno.